sayujsa/sayujsa/README.md

 - 👋 Hi, I’m Saay
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any beginner level projects
-- 📫 How to reach me @sayujsa or sayuj.xavier@gmail.com
+- 📫 You can reach me at sayuj.xavier@gmail.com

 <!---
 sayujsa/sayujsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.